pollo2001/IIR_Melody_Generator/README.md

-This project generates melodies using IIR (Infinite Impulse Response) filters to process the signal.
+This short C project generates melodies using IIR (Infinite Impulse Response) filters to process the signal.
 It is designed to take melody and chorus notes, apply filtering, and save the output to a .wav file.
 The melody is based on the classic "Twinkle Twinkle Little Star" song 🧸✨, but it could easily be adapted for any melody.
 It was optimized for performance with minimal memory usage 🧠💻.

 ****************************How It Works 🚀**************************** Generate Notes 🎵: